 Need a Specific Article that Can't be Downloaded and is not in our Library?
 Try

-Want to perform a more thorough search than Search-A-Roo?
-Find more information about Search-A-Roo on this guide.
-Use the Articles & Books using Databases Tab.
+Want to perform a more thorough search than ZipSearch?
+More about ZipSearch on this Webpage.
+Use the Articles & Books using Databases page in this guide.
 Use the descriptions to find the databases that contain articles that are most closely related to your topic.

 Where should I start?
 Try the following

-First, use the UA Libraries Catalog.
-If we don't have it, try the OhioLINK catalog.
+First, use the UA Libraries Catalog. opens new window If we don't have it, try the OhioLINK catalog.
 Use the button in the UA Libraries Catalog.

 If OhioLINK does not have it, try Search Ohio.
 Use the button in the OhioLINK catalog.
 If neither have it, try to order it from interlibrary loan.